14th May 2019

 “I am so thankful that there is a program that treated my child and now he is healthy.”

 Relieved on this front, Hiba wrestles on others.
-She wants to bring Rashid, now 1, and his 2-year-old sister back home to Mosul and struggles with the realities of life in the camp.
+She wants to bring Rashid and his older sister back home to Mosul and struggles with the realities of life in the camp.

 Without income in the camp, she notes, “It’s difficult when your child needs something and you can’t provide for them.”
 Like many mothers, she simply wants happiness for her children.

-Since January 2017, Samaritan’s Purse has treated over 2,700 children for malnutrition in displacement camps across the Nineveh Plains.
+Since January 2017, Samaritan’s Purse has screened over 10,000 children and pregnant women for malnutrition in displacement camps across the Nineveh Plains.

-Our trained, all-female team of health workers goes tent to tent throughout the camps providing monthly screening to all children under 5.
-When they encounter severe or moderate acute malnutrition, they enroll the child in the Samaritan’s Purse program for treatment and ongoing monitoring.
+Our trained, all-female team of health workers goes tent to tent throughout the camps providing monthly screening to all children under five.
+When they encounter severe or moderate acute malnutrition, they enrol the child in the Samaritan’s Purse programme for treatment and ongoing monitoring.
+So far, Samaritan’s Purse has treated 600 of these boys and girls for acute malnutrition.

 Samaritan’s Purse also supports expecting mothers with iron and folic acid supplements as well as nutrition counselling for them and their babies.
 Our health workers train mothers in breastfeeding and foster mother-to-mother support groups which encourage women that they are not alone in this daunting role.